tahazayed/BotConnectorSkypeForBusiness/README.md

 # BotConnector Skype For Business
 ============================

-**current status: beta**

 ## Overview ##

-using Lync SDK and botconnector SDK I build Skype for business connector
+using Lync SDK and botconnector SDK I builف Skype for business connector

 ## steps: ##
- - **1-create your own Bot connector Web API
+ - }reate your own Bot connector Web API
- - **2-change API in app.config
+ - }hange API in app.config
- - **3-you should run skype for business client and logged in
+ - إou should run skype for business client and logged in
- - **4-build and run
+ - لآuild and run
- - **5-Ask a colleague to send you hello
+ - Ask a colleague to send you hello